Company Liquidation Specialist

 You need Russell & Co.

-Here we’ll share some of our knowledge and expertise on the subject of liquidation accounting to help you to feel better about taking this daunting but necessary step.
+Here we’ll share some of our knowledge and expertise on the subject of company liquidation to help you to feel better about taking this daunting but necessary step.

 How Russell & Co. can help you?

 Liquidation can be an extremely daunting undertaking when you’re going it alone.
 That is why we offer a full suite of services to help companies through the process in the most painless and stress free way possible.
-Here are just some of the ways in which we, as liquidation accounting experts, can aid your business…
+Here are just some of the ways in which we, as a company liquidation specialist firm, can aid your business…

 - We advise on your statutory duties so that your liquidation is carried out completely legally (easier said than done, given the slew of legislative changes over the past decade or so).